ahmedmaher05/LLG-MP/README.md

 ## LLG-MP features
-* supports almost all media formats much like VLC media player as both are built on the same media engine (libvlc)
+* Supports almost all media formats much like VLC media player as both are built on the same media engine (libvlc)
-* supports popular subtitles files such as .vtt & .srt
+* Supports popular subtitles files such as .vtt & .srt
-* transforms subtitles/lyrics words and phrases into clickable strings , once clicked their google translation appears
+* Transforms subtitles/lyrics words and phrases into clickable strings , once clicked their google translation appears
-* automatic detection for subtitles/lyrics language with support of translation to 10+ different languages
+* Automatic detection for subtitles/lyrics language with support of translation to 10+ different languages
-* integrates with <a href="https://www.youtube.com"> youtube </a> and <a href="https://yesmovies.to/"> yesmovies </a>
+* Integrates with <a href="https://www.youtube.com"> youtube </a> and <a href="https://yesmovies.to/"> yesmovies </a>
-* ability to fetch songs lyrics by song name & singer name then show it on either local media or remote media from youtube/yesmovies (clickable & translatable)
+* Ability to fetch songs lyrics by song name & singer name then show it on either local media or remote media from youtube/yesmovies (clickable & translatable)
-* ability to import subtitles file and append it to either local media or remote media from youtube/yesmovies videos (clickable & translatable)
+* Ability to import subtitles file and append it to either local media or remote media from youtube/yesmovies videos (clickable & translatable)
-* ability to save new words/phrases along with their translation , local media path/remote media url and time of occurence in the media file
+* Ability to save new words/phrases along with their translation , local media path/remote media url and time of occurence in the media file

 ## what can i do with LLG-MP ?
-* you can use it as a regular media player much like vlc
+* You can use it as a regular media player much like vlc
-* browse pc for a subtitles file to be appended to youtube / yesmovies videos
+* Browse pc for a subtitles file to be appended to youtube / yesmovies videos
-* search and fetch lyrics while playing youtube songs with controls over the video through keyboard buttons
+* Search and fetch lyrics while playing youtube songs with controls over the video through keyboard buttons
-* browse PC for subtitles file and append it to local media / youtube video / yesmovies video
+* Browse PC for subtitles file and append it to local media / youtube video / yesmovies video
-* refer to new words/expressions in savedWords view
+* Refer to new words/expressions in savedWords view

 ## how to use LLG-MP ?
 * As a regular user : download and install the latest release from this <a href="https://github.com/engMaher/LLG-MP/releases">link</a> which complies with your operation system type/architecture [currently only windows 64-bit is supported]